jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 **Release from tuition**

 ### 50 Release from tuition on religious or cultural grounds
-(1) This section applies to students enrolled at a State school that is not a State integrated school.
+(1) This section applies to students enrolled at—
+  (a) a State school that is not a State integrated school; or (b) a charter school.
-(2) A student over the age of 16 years, or a parent of a student under the age of 16 years, may ask the principal to release the student from tuition in a particular class or subject.
+(2) A student over the age of 16 years, or a parent of a student under the age of 16 years, may ask the principal or person responsible for teaching and learning in a charter school to release the student from tuition in a particular class or subject.
 (3) A request under subsection (2) must be made in writing and at least 24 hours before the start of the tuition.
-(4) The principal may not release the student unless satisfied that— (a) the parent or student has asked because of sincerely held religious or cultural views; and (b) the student is to be adequately supervised (whether within or outside the school) during the period of release from tuition.
+(4) The principal or person responsible for teaching and learning in a charter school may not release the student unless satisfied that—
+  (a) the parent or student has asked because of sincerely held religious or cultural views; and (b) the student is to be adequately supervised (whether within or outside the school) during the period of release from tuition.
-(5) On receiving a request from a parent under subsection (2), the principal must, before agreeing to release the student, take all reasonable steps to find out the student's views on the matter.
+(5) On receiving a request from a parent under subsection (2), the principal or person responsible for teaching and learning in a charter school must, before agreeing to release the student, take all reasonable steps to find out the student's views on the matter.
-(6) Subject to subsection (4), the principal must release the student from the tuition and (if the student is to be supervised outside the school) let the student leave the school during the tuition unless satisfied that it is inappropriate to do so, having regard to—
+(6) Subject to subsection (4), the principal or person responsible for teaching and learning in a charter school must release the student from the tuition and (if the student is to be supervised outside the school) let the student leave the school during the tuition unless satisfied that it is inappropriate to do so, having regard to—
   (a) the student's age, maturity, and ability to formulate and express views; and (b) any views the student has expressed.
 (7) Nothing in this section limits or affects section 59.

 ### 51 Release from tuition for specified parts of health curriculum
-(1) A parent of a student enrolled at a State school may ask the principal in writing to ensure that the student is released from tuition in specified parts of the health curriculum related to sexuality education.
+(1) A parent of a student enrolled at a State school or charter school may ask the principal or person responsible for teaching and learning in a charter school in writing to ensure that the student is released from tuition in specified parts of the health curriculum related to sexuality education.
-(2) On receiving a request under subsection (1), the principal must ensure that— (a) the student is released from the relevant tuition; and (b) the student is supervised during the period of release from that tuition.
+(2) On receiving a request under subsection (1), the principal or person responsible for teaching and learning in a charter school must ensure that—
+  (a) the student is released from the relevant tuition; and (b) the student is supervised during the period of release from that tuition.
-(3) Subsection (1) does not require a principal to ensure that a student who is to be excluded from tuition in specified parts of the health curriculum related to sexuality education is excluded at any other time while a teacher deals with a question raised by another student that relates to the specified part of the curriculum.
+(3) Subsection (1) does not require a principal or person responsible for teaching and learning in a charter school to ensure that a student who is to be excluded from tuition in specified parts of the health curriculum related to sexuality education is excluded at any other time while a teacher deals with a question raised by another student that relates to the specified part of the curriculum.

 ### 52 Release from tuition for outside tuition or if good reasons to leave early
-The principal of a State school may,—
-  (a) if satisfied that the student is to receive outside the school tuition acceptable to the principal, release a student from attendance at the school, for a period or periods agreed with a parent of the student, to receive the tuition (and, as appropriate, travel between the school and the place where the tuition is to be given):
+The principal of a State school or person responsible for teaching and learning in a charter school may,— (a) if satisfied that the student is to receive outside the school tuition acceptable to the principal or person responsible for teaching and learning in a charter school, release a student from attendance at the school, for a period or periods agreed with a parent of the student, to receive the tuition (and, as appropriate, travel between the school and the place where the tuition is to be given):
   (b) let a student leave early on a particular day if satisfied that—
     (i) the student has, on the day on which the school was open for instruction, been present at the school for 4 hours or more; and
     (ii) there are good reasons for the student to leave before the school closes on the day.

 ### 53 Courses, work experience, and visits outside school premises
-(1) A board may authorise any students to undertake courses of education, gain work experience, or make visits outside the school premises.
+(1) A board or sponsor may authorise any students to undertake courses of education, gain work experience, or make visits outside the school premises.
 (2) If authorisation is given, the student must be treated as attending the school while undertaking the course, gaining the experience, or making the visit.
-(3) A principal, a teacher, or an occupier of a workplace may not allow a student to go into, or remain in, a workplace to gain work experience except in accordance with any conditions prescribed by the Minister by notice.
+(3) A principal or person responsible for teaching and learning in a charter school, a teacher, or an occupier of a workplace may not allow a student to go into, or remain in, a workplace to gain work experience except in accordance with any conditions prescribed by the Minister by notice.
 (4) A student who is in any workplace to gain work experience is to be treated as being employed by the workplace, and every enactment and collective agreement (to the extent that it relates to the health, safety, and welfare of workers) applies to the student and the occupier of the workplace accordingly.
 (5) However, subsection (4) does not—
   (a) entitle a student to be paid; or